spikehq/docs.spike.sh/what-is-spike.md

 [setup-integrations.md](integrations-guideline/setup-integrations.md)
 {% endcontent-ref %}

-We integrate with a number of services and tools so you can use Spike as a central intelligence as we gather incidents and alert the right person for each incident.
-You can add unlimited number of integrations to your account.
+We integrate with a number of services and tools so you can use Spike as a central intelligence as we gather incidents and alert the right person.
+You can add an unlimited number of integrations, there are no restrictions.
 Each integration would have a separate identifiable token so you needn't worry about incidents mixing up and rest knowing that we have got you covered.

-We recently released Quick Setup for integrations.
-You can add new integrations to already existing services in just 10 seconds.

 {% hint style="info" %}
 We have a growing [list of integrations](https://spike.sh/integrations).
-If you don't see an integration you need then email us at [integrations@spike.sh](mailto:integrations@spike.sh) and we will build it for you.
+If you don't see an integration you need then email us at [integrations@spike.sh](mailto:integrations@spike.sh) and we would be happy to build it for you and release it for everyone.
 {% endhint %}

 ### Services